-The Humans Being Project (THBP) is a global narrative about people—everywhere.
-Its aim is to reveal the shared humanity that connects us all, despite our vast differences.
-THBP invites viewers to step into the lives of individuals and cultures far different from their own, and to discover resonance and understanding there.
-Through that connection, project founder and lifelong photographer Merrick Chase hopes to inspire compassion, curiosity, and a deeper appreciation for the beauty of our shared human experience.
+The Humans Being Project invites viewers to step into the lives of individuals, communities, and cultures far different from their own, and to discover resonance and understanding there.
+Through that connection, project founder Merrick Chase hopes to inspire compassion, curiosity, and a deeper appreciation for the beauty of our shared human experience.

-Merrick has traveled across remote stretches of the planet on six continents.
+Merrick has traveled across broad swaths of the planet on six continents, seeking new experiences and firsthand knowledge of wildly different ways to live.
 With a focus on creating rich still and video content, he turns his lens toward people from all walks of life.
 The more unfamiliar the surroundings, the better.
 He seeks out what feels most ‘other’ to challenge his own assumptions—stepping outside his comfort zone as often as possible, into places and stories unknown.

-He continues to work on long-form projects: The Women of Crested Butte Project and its upcoming art book in Colorado, the nearly finished Bhutan documentary Pedals and Prayers: A Ride Across Bhutan, and the story of his grandmother Esther’s conscious death at nearly 99.
+Merrick continues to work on long-form projects around the world: the Women of Crested Butte Project and its upcoming art book in Colorado, the Bhutan documentary that’s been screening across Europe and Bhutan this year—Pedals and Prayers: A Ride Across Bhutan, The Recipe for Life—a somatic practice designed to anchor a ‘new human operating system’ in the practitioner.
+The system is designed to optimize reality creation from a calm, clear mind and facilitate the realization of one’s lifelong dreams and goals.
+Merrick is also writing about the story of his grandmother Esther’s conscious death at nearly 99.
 Hers was a clear, graceful decision that was a long time coming, and that brought the family together in a remarkable and utterly rare way—offering time to prepare, to share deeply, and to say goodbye fully.
 That experience left a profound mark on him and his grown son, and the story he’s telling is as much about life as it is about death.

-Stay tuned for Pedals & Prayers: A Ride Across Bhutan, along with fresh new galleries of imagery from Bhutan and beyond.
 You can explore the Women of Crested Butte Project here and learn how to purchase archival prints of any of the images you see on the site here.
+You can also view countless additional photos, videos, and longform stories from years of Merrick’s global adventures—including extensive coverage from Bhutan—on the THBP’s archived Facebook page here.

 Want to get involved or simply suggest a place for THBP to visit?
 Do you have resources to offer—community access, lodging, translation or transportation services, etc?
 Please Contact Us today, we’d love to hear from you.